Machine Learning (ML)

 Definition

 Machine Learning (ML) is a subset of Artificial Intelligence that enables computer systems to automatically learn and improve from experience without being explicitly programmed for specific tasks.
 ML algorithms identify patterns in data to make predictions, classifications, or decisions, allowing systems to adapt and improve their performance over time through exposure to more data.
+The field has been shaped by foundational work such as "A Few Useful Things to Know About Machine Learning" which provides key insights into practical ML.

 Examples: Email spam detection, recommendation systems, medical diagnosis, autonomous vehicles, fraud detection, natural language processing.